Devonshires in the house! Developing both properties and people is the name of the game at this full-service firm.

 Applications

-Devonshires receives around 117 applications a year for its training contracts in London, Leeds and Birmingham, each submitted via the firm’s online application form.
-The folks at Devonshires are open-minded when it comes to past work experience (although work with local authorities and registered providers is a good place to start), looking for candidates with a broad skill set who have done their homework on the firm.
+Devonshires receives in excess of 200 applications a year for its training contracts in London, Leeds and Birmingham, each submitted via the firm’s online application form.
+The folks at Devonshires are open-minded when it comes to past work experience (although work with Local Authorities and Housing Associations is a good place to start), looking for candidates with a broad skill set who have done their homework on the firm.

 Assessment & Interviews

-The firm whittles its 117 applicants down to around 35, who are then invited to an assessment day.
-Prior to the assessment day, all applicants take a Watson-Glaser assessment (a critical thinking test if you weren’t already familiar).
+The firm whittles its 200+ applicants down to around 60, who are then invited to an assessment day.
+Prior to the assessment day, applicants who are successful at the initial application form stage take an online aptitude test measuring inductive, numerical and deductive reasoning.
 Come the big day, candidates will take on two written exercises and a group exercise, which may or may not be law-related, but the aim is to create an opportunity for candidates to learn a bit more about the experience they’re likely to have at Devonshires.
-At the end of the day, the firm then hosts a networking event for the candidates to meet the current crop of trainees.
+At the end of the day, the firm then hosts a networking event for the candidates to meet the current crop of trainees and speak with Partners.

-The assessment day also features an interview with a panel of two (usually a partner and a solicitor), which is structured and scored.
-Those who emerge from the assessment day unscathed will face a final interview with a panel of three equity or fixed-share equity partners.
+The assessment day also features an interview with a panel of two (usually a Partner and a Senior Associate), which is structured and scored.
+Those who are successful on the assessment day will face a final interview with a panel of two equity partners.
 This interview is less structured and is focused on the candidates’ application form answers, experience and aspirations.

 Devonshires LLP